CONTENTS

 If I were you, I would be in the other dressing room.
 I've never in my life seen a team that was so much better coached than our team than Florida State today.
 We didn't have any offense, of course.
 There's bound to have been someone who played well, but I couldn't name one now.
 I did see Leroy Cook make some big plays.

-the players, the coaches as well.
+We underestimated them badly.
+Not only the players, the coaches as well.
 I don't blame the players as much as I do myself and the staff.
 We didn't take them seriously because they hadn't won in such a long time.

 It was frightening.
 You better believe I was scared to death.
-I was thinking our offense could get close enough for Danny [Ridgeway, the short-distance specialist] to kick it and I wouldn't have to go in.
+I was thinking our offense could get close enough for Danny [Ridgeway, the short-distance specialist] to kick it, and I wouldn't have to go in.
 When I started to go in I was trying to tell myself to calm down.
 Then when I got under it, I just knew I had hit it bad.
 When I looked up it was just dropping over.
 It was the biggest moment I've ever had since I came here.

 Mudra praised his team.

 It was a hell of an effort by our team.
 It was a heartbreaker.
 I just hope we can get this one out of our system.
-We caught Alabama hurting a little at quarterback and it's too bad we couldn't pull it out.
+We caught Alabama hurting a little at quarterback, and it's too bad we couldn't pull it out.
 I don't think I've ever had a team that was quite so prepared both offensively and defensively.
-That's about as satisfying an effort as you'll get without losing
+That's about as satisfying an effort as you'll get without winning.

 The Tide would finish the season 11-0 and SEC champs before losing to Notre Dame in the Orange Bowl, 13-11.